learn-co-curriculum/programming-univbasics-irb-readme/README.md

 ![Engineer Montgomery Scott Attempts Communication with a 20th Century Computer](https://media.giphy.com/media/3o7btVRbshbbaC8Ygg/source.gif)

 Instead, we run a program that's a "conversation room."
-In it we send _expressions_ for Ruby to _evaluate_.
+In it, we send _expressions_ for Ruby to _evaluate_.
 After Ruby evaluates the _expression_, it will send back _return values_, or responses.

 ## Define IRB

 IRB stands for "Interactive Ruby."
-It's a like a room especially built for having conversations with Ruby.
+It's like a room especially built for having conversations with Ruby.
 We can think of it as your Ruby playground.
 IRB is run from within your computer's terminal by typing `irb`.
 Once IRB is running, we key in Ruby _expressions_ and hit ENTER.
-Afterward we'll see Ruby's evaluation of the _expression_ (the _return value_).
+Afterward, we'll see Ruby's evaluation of the _expression_ (the _return value_).

 Programs like IRB are known as "REPLs."
 "REPL" stands for _Read–Evaluate–Print Loop_.
-Many languages feature REPLs: Python, Ruby, Lisp and others.
+Many languages feature REPLs: Python, Ruby, Lisp, and others.
 We'll talk more about REPLs in the next section.

 > **IMPORTANT**: IRB is _not_ a file where you save your work.
 Any coding you